zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 ### (Stretch goal) Monitor for failure
 Failures don't always happen immediately after a deployment.
 Sometimes runtime issues will only emerge after minutes, hours or days in production.
 Set up a separate workflow which will use your healthcheck endpoint and send a notification if the healthcheck fails.
 Make sure this workflow runs every 5 minutes.
 Hint: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onschedule.

+### (Stretch goal) Multiple environments
+Try making your workflow release to a different Heroku app environment for each branch of your repository.

+### (Stretch goal) Promote when manually triggered
+Currently we'll deploy every time a change is pushed to the main branch.
+However you might want to have more control over when deployments happen.
+Modify your Heroku and workflow setup so your main branch releases to a staging environment you instead manually trigger a workflow to release to production.

 ### (Stretch goal) Jenkins
 In one of the workshop 7 goals you were asked to set up a Jenkins job for the app (if you haven't done that yet it's worth going back to it now).
 Now modify the Jenkinsfile so that it will deploy to Heroku.

-### (Stretch goal) Deploy only when manually triggered
-Currently we'll deploy every time a change is pushed to the main branch.
-However you might want to have more control over when deployments happen.
-Modify one or both of your CI pipelines to only deploy when manually told to do so.